timescale/docs.timescale.com-content/api.md

 ---

 ## move_chunk() :community_function: [](move_chunk)

 TimescaleDB allows users to move data (and indexes) to alternative tablespaces.
 This allows the user the ability to move data to more cost effective storage as it ages.
 This function acts like the combination of the [PostgreSQL CLUSTER command][postgres-cluster] and the [PostgreSQL ALTER TABLE...SET TABLESPACE command][postgres-altertable].

-However, it uses lower lock levels so that, unlike with these PostgreSQL commands, the chunk and hypertable are able to be read for most of the process.
-It does use a bit more disk space during the operation.
+Unlike these PostgreSQL commands, however, the `move_chunk` function employs lower lock levels so that the chunk and hypertable are able to be read for most of the process.
+This comes at a cost of slightly higher disk usage during the operation.
+For a more detailed discussion of this capability, please see the [Data Tiering][using-data-tiering] documentation.

 #### Required Arguments [](move_chunk-required-arguments)